Korea Gas Corporation

-The Korea Gas Corporation (KOGAS) is a South Korean public natural gas company that was established by the Korean government in 1983.
-KOGAS has grown into the largest LNG-importing company in the world and operates four LNG regasification terminals and 4,945 km of natural gas pipelines in South Korea.
+The Korea Gas Corporation (KOGAS) is a South Korean state-owned natural gas company established by the Korean government in 1983 under the Korea Gas Corporation Act.
+It is one of the world's largest corporate buyers of liquefied natural gas, and operates five LNG regasification terminals and 5,346 km of pipelines in South Korea, supplying 216 cities and counties.

 The company has a stake in the Prelude floating liquefied natural gas facility in Australia, along with investors Shell, Inpex Corporation, and CPC Corporation.
 It is the largest floating production structure in the world.
 Production started in December 2018.

 History

-The company started in 1983.
-The company was the first company to introduce liquefied natural gas to domestic markets in the country in 1986.
+KOGAS was established in August 1983 under the Korea Gas Corporation Act (Law 3639, enacted December 1982), to supply natural gas for public convenience and welfare.

+The company introduced liquefied natural gas to South Korea in 1986, beginning supply to the Pyeongtaek Thermal Power Plant that November.
+Supply was extended to the Seoul metropolitan area in 1987, central Korea in 1993, the southern mainland in 1995, the west coast in 1999 and Gangwon-do in 2002.
+KOGAS began supplying previously unconnected mainland areas in 2009 and Jeju Island in 2019, by which point the national pipeline network formed a single loop.

+KOGAS was listed on the Korea Exchange in December 1999 and designated a market-type public corporation in 2007.